 We work collaboratively with our internal and external stakeholders to identify and manage risks in the workplace striving to apply innovative and sustainable solutions that continuously improve our practices.

 We have developed a comprehensive Health, Safety & Environmental (HSE) management system which our operations must comply with.
-Each year, every site is subject to audit to ensure compliance with these HSE standards.
+Each calendar year, every site is subject to audit to ensure compliance with these HSE standards.

 Evolution has developed a comprehensive Health, Safety & Environmental (HSE) management system which our operations must comply with; each year, every site is subject to audit to ensure compliance with these HSE standards which can be viewed by clicking here.

-Awards in FY17
+Awards in FY18

-Since the beginning of the Evolution journey, we have sought to build mine rescue skills, capability and resources across the Group.
-We have six Emergency Response Teams (ERT) with a total of 120 members.
+Evolution continues to build mine rescue skills, capability and resources across the Group.
+We have five Emergency Response Teams (ERT) with a total of 147 members.
 Our teams have played an important role in supporting our operations and nearby communities.